 All Local Government Authorities, under the Public Health and Wellbeing Act 2008, have a responsibility to seek to protect, improve and promote public health and wellbeing within the municipality.
 Under Section 26 of the Act, Councils are required to prepare a Municipal Public Health and Wellbeing Plan every four years (within 12 months of the general election of the Council).

 Council has integrated the Municipal Public Health and Wellbeing Plan into the 2017–2021 Council Plan.
 It has also developed a Health and Wellbeing Action Plan that operationalises specific health and wellbeing priorities and actions.

-The Municipal Public Health and Wellbeing Plan must:
+The process for Municipal Public Health and Wellbeing planning included:

-The Plan isn't about listing every action needed to create a healthy community.
-Instead it describes the way that we can work together on various actions to help achieve our health and wellbeing priorities.
+The Health and Wellbeing Action Plan isn't about listing every action needed to create a healthy community.
+Instead it describes how Council, relevant local organisations and members of the community can work together on various actions to help achieve our health and wellbeing priorities.

-An overall evaluation of the Health and Wellbeing Plan's priority areas will take place at the end of the four year period.
-It will focus on determining whether there has been a change in the critical issues which impact the health and wellbeing of the Borough of Queenscliffe community and will subsequently inform the next four year planning cycle.
+An overall evaluation of the Health and Wellbeing Action Plan's priority areas will take place at the end of the four-year period.
+The evaluation will focus on determining whether there has been a change in the critical issues which impact the health and wellbeing of the Borough of Queenscliffe community and will subsequently inform the next four-year planning cycle.